 Canape Box Writeup & Walkthrough – [HTB] – HackTheBox

-This article shows how to hack Canape box and obtain both user.txt and root.txt.
+This article demonstrates how to hack the Canape box on HackTheBox and obtain both user.txt and root.txt files.

 ScanPorts